Another England horror show start in Brisbane – day one of the Ashes series

 England endured a dispiriting start to their 2021/22 Ashes campaign, slumping to an underpowered 147 all out as Australia’s pace attack ran riot in Brisbane.

-Here PA Sport rounds up the alarming day one events at The Gabba.
+Here the PA news agency rounds up the alarming day one events at The Gabba.

 History repeating